Council is the supreme Governing Body of City, University of London with functions and powers defined in the Royal Charter.

 Professor Chris Jenks B.Sc, M.Sc(Econ), Ph.D, PGCE, FAcSS, FRSA, FCGI, FGCL, Vice Chancellor and Principal Brunel University 2006-12, formerly Pro Vice Chancellor (Research), Professor of Sociology and Head of Department at Goldsmiths College University of London.
 He has published thirty books and numerous journal articles and chapters in books.

-Prior to joining CAF Dr Low was Chief Executive at the Royal National Institute for Deaf People (RNID).
-John moved to the voluntary sector after pursuing a 20-year career in the technology industry.
+Prior to joining CAF Sir John was Chief Executive at the Royal National Institute for Deaf People (RNID).
+He moved to the voluntary sector after pursuing a 20-year career in the technology industry.
 He holds a PhD in Bio-Medical Physics, is a Chartered Engineer, a Companion of the Institute of Management and a fellow of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA).
-John was awarded a CBE for services to the Voluntary Sector and to Deaf People in 2008 and was previously Chairman of the Association of Chief Executives of Voluntary Organisations (ACEVO) until 2009.
+Sir John was awarded a CBE for services to the Voluntary Sector and to Deaf People in 2008 and was previously Chairman of the Association of Chief Executives of Voluntary Organisations (ACEVO) until 2009.

 Ms Hunada Nouss